cataclysmbnteam/Cataclysm-BN/doc/JSON_FLAGS.md

 #### Flags

+- ```CANNIBAL``` No morale penalty from butchery human corpses, converts negative morale of books with the BOOK_CANNIBAL flag into positive, skips warning you about human meat.
+NOTE: this only skips the warning, the actual morale effects of eating human flesh still require one of the relevant traits.
+Custom traits with this flag will skip the warning and suffer the morale penalty.
 - ```NO_RADIATION``` This mutation grants immunity to radiations.
 - ```NO_THIRST``` Your thirst is not modified by food or drinks.
+- ```PSYCHOPATH``` No morale penalty from butchery human corpses, converts negative morale of books with the BOOK_CANNIBAL and MORBID flags into positive,
+- ```SAPIVORE``` No morale penalty from butchery human corpses, converts negative morale of books with the BOOK_CANNIBAL flag into positive,
+- ```SPIRITUAL``` Grants bonus morale from reading books with the INSPIRATIONAL flag.
 - ```UNARMED_BONUS``` You get a bonus to unarmed bash and cut damage equal to unarmed_skill/2 up to 4.